8gradplus/msb_lecture/slides/database_architectures/slides.md

 --

-Tada, that's what we call an index, but
+Tada, that's what we call an index!

-TODO: binary / B Tree search

 --